OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

 A **message broker** is a pub/sub service used to send and receive messages between devices and apps.

 Each message is **published** to a **topic**, and the message broker then delivers those messages to all of the topic's **subscribers**.
-An useful analogy is a Slack channel: Each Slack channel is like a topic, and members can send (publish) messages to other members of the channel (subscribers).
+A useful analogy is a Slack channel: Each Slack channel is like a topic, and members can send (publish) messages to other members of the channel (subscribers).

 ![PubSub flow](/images/pubsub-flow.gif)